Abortion Overview and History

 Before the 19th century, most US states had no specific abortion laws.
 Women were able to end a pregnancy prior to viability with the assistance of medical personnel.

 In 1965, 265 deaths occurred due to illegal abortions.
 Of all pregnancy-related complications in New York and California, 20% were due to abortions.
 A series of US Supreme Court decisions granted increased rights to women and ensured their right to choice in this process.
-No decision was more important than Griswold v Connecticut, which, in 1965, recognized a constitutional right to privacy and ruled that a married couple had a constitutional right to obtain birth control from their health care
+No decision was more important than Griswold v Connecticut, which, in 1965, recognized a constitutional right to privacy and ruled that a married couple had a constitutional right to obtain birth control from their health care professional.

 Must Read Articles Related to Abortion